24.177.2105 CONTINUING EDUCATION

 (c) All acceptable continuing education courses must issue a program and a certificate of completion.
 The program must contain the following information: full name and qualifications of the presenter, title of the presentations, number of hours, date and location of each presentation, name of sponsor, and description of the presentation format.
 The certificate must bear an official signature or verification of the program sponsor and list the course name, number of hours of continuing education obtained by the licensee, and date and location of the presentation;

 (d) Programs that promote a company, individual, or product, and programs whose subject is to practice economics cannot be credited for continuing education, except those programs specifically dealing with workers' compensation, public health, Medicare, or insurance coverage issues.

 (4) Qualifying continuing education hours/credits:

-(a) Category A activities: A total of 20 continuing education hours/credits may be obtained in this category in each two-year cycle.
+(a) Category A activities: A minimum of 15 of the 30 continuing education hours/credits must be obtained in this category in each two-year cycle.
 Category A includes: continuing education courses, physical therapy clinical specialty certification coursework, physical therapy clinical residency coursework, and postgraduate physical therapy education, including, but not limited to, postdoctor of physical therapy course work.
-The course must be passed with a grade of "C" or higher or "pass" if a "pass/fail" course.
-Category A activities are distinguished from category B and C activities in that they are approved for continuing education hours/credits by one of the following, regardless of whether the course is classroom-based, online, or home study:
+The Postgraduate physical therapy course work must be passed with a grade of "C" or higher or "pass" if a "pass/fail" course.
+Category A activities are distinguished from category B activities in that they are approved or offered continuing education hours/credits by one of the following, regardless of whether the course is classroom-based, online, or home study: